5 Reasons Why Small Churches Don’t Grow – And How You Can Turn It Around

 Is that heading even grammatically correct?

-Probably not, but let’s keep going anyway and dispel some common myths about why churches don’t grow.
-That way we can identify the real problems and focus on the right solutions.
+Probably not, but let’s keep going anyway and dispel some church growth myths so we can identify the real issues and focus on the right solutions.

 The very fact you’re reading this post means you’re serious about taking your church forward.

 This is a big one.
-Pastors blame themselves for low attendance thinking it’s because they’ve not praying long enough or hard enough.
+Pastors blame themselves for low attendance thinking it’s because they’re not praying long or hard enough.

 Prayer is a great way of helping us remember God’s promises and taking Him at His Word but then we need to do something about it.